Managing asbestos for employers who own their premises

-Regardless of which method you use, all employees, including contractors must be aware of the system of labelling.
-Labels must also be maintained.
+Regardless of which method you use, all employees, including contractors, need to be aware of the system of labelling.
 Where direct labelling is not used, particular attention needs to be given to identifying the presence and location of asbestos to contractors such as plumbers, electricians and carpenters before they commence work.

 Inform contractors who enter the workplace

-Before they start, any contractors such as plumbers, electricians and carpenters who are engaged to perform work that involves the risk of exposure to asbestos must be given a copy of the asbestos register.
+Before they start, any contractors who are engaged to perform work that involves the risk of exposure to asbestos must be given a copy of the asbestos register.
 The register must include the location of the asbestos.

-A permit-to-work system can be implemented to ensure contractors are aware of asbestos before starting work.
+A permit-to-work system should be implemented to ensure contractors are aware of asbestos before starting work.

 Control the risk

-Victorian law specifies three stages in the hierarchy of controls that must be used to control risks from asbestos.
+Victorian law specifies three stages in the hierarchy of control that must be used to control risks from asbestos.